ignition-devs/incendium/README.md

 1. Download the latest release
 1. Add it as a package under Scripting > Project Library

+## Dependencies

+If you would like to include incendium to your scripting project, note that this project depends on Ignition's `jython` branch found [here](https://github.com/thecesrom/Ignition/tree/jython).

 ## Contributing to incendium